 The comparison of atropine, a tertiary amine structure which permits central nervous penetration, and glycopyrrolate, which is a quaternary amine structure and thus does not cross the blood–brain barrier.

 Centrally acting muscarinic antagonists include atropine, scopolamine, and homatropine.
 Glycopyrrolate, ipratropium, and tiotropium act peripherally.
 Scopolamine is approximately 10 times more potent than atropine.40 Homatropine is approximately one-tenth as potent as atropine, depending on the measured outcome and route of administration.38 Cholinergic receptors consist of muscarinic and nicotinic subtypes.
 Muscarinic receptors are coupled to G proteins and either inhibit adenylate cyclase (M2, M4) or increase phospholipase C (M1, M3, M5).
-Muscarinic receptors are widely distributed throughout the peripheral and ...
+Muscarinic receptors are widely distributed throughout ...